nicolas-melo/qVDCC/README.md

-# QDVMC
+# qVDCC
-Quantum Distance-based Variational Multiclass Classifier (QDVMC)
+quantum Variational Distance-Based Centroid Classifier (qVDCC)

-## Train the QDVMC
+## Train the qVDCC
-Perform the training procedure of QDVMC, searching for the best hyperparameters setting using [**Optuna**](https://optuna.org/) in each dataset.
+Perform the training procedure of qVDCC, searching for the best hyperparameters setting using [**Optuna**](https://optuna.org/) in each dataset.

     python3 train_pennylane.py